brenapp/vexdb/README.md

 }).on("item", console.log)
 ```
 **Events**

 `fetch`

-Emitted when a fetch has been completed
 - `newItems Object[]`

+Emitted on a successful fetch

 `prefetch`
+- `results Object[]`

 Emitted when a prefetch has been completed
-- `results Object[]`

 `item`
+- `item Object`
 Emitted for each new item
-- `item Object`

 `close`

 Emitted for each new item

 **API**